 5. Indemnification.
 I will defend, indemnify, and hold the Released Parties harmless from and against any and all Liabilities, including without limitation, Liabilities arising from any injury, property damage, or death that may be suffered by me or any other person in a relationship with me, which may arise directly or indirectly from my volunteer activities for the Food Bank, except and only to the extent the liability is caused by the gross negligence or willful misconduct of the relevant Released Party.

 6. Publicity.
-I consent to the unrestricted use in any form of any photographs, interviews, film, videotapes, other visual or auditory recordings, in any other medium, including the Internet, of me that the Released Parties or others may create in connection with my participation in activities at or for the Food Bank.
-I waive any right to inspect or approve the finished product and acknowledge that I am not entitled to any compensation for creation or use of the finished product
+I consent to the unrestricted use in any form of any photographs, interviews, film, videotapes, or other visual or auditory recordings, in any other medium, including the Internet, of me that the Released Parties or others may create in connection with my participation in activities at or for Updated 6/22/23 the Food Bank.
+I waive any right to inspect or approve the finished product and acknowledge that I am not entitled to any compensation for the creation or use of the finished product.

 7. Confidentiality.
 As a volunteer, I may have access to sensitive or confidential information.
-This information includes, but is not limited to, identity, address, contact information, credit card numbers, disability status, and financial information of Food Bank clients, volunteers, donors, and staff.
-At all times during and after my participation, I agree to hold in confidence and not disclose or use any such confidential information except as required in my Food Bank volunteer activities or as expressly authorized in writing by the Food Bank’s Executive Director.
+This information includes but is not limited to identity, address, contact information, credit card numbers, disability status, and financial information of Food Bank clients, volunteers, donors, and staff.
+At all times during and after my participation, I agree to hold in confidence and not disclose or use any such confidential information except as required in my Food Bank volunteer activities or as expressly authorized in writing by the Food Bank’s President & CEO.

 8. Volunteer Not an Employee.
 I understand that (i) I am not an employee of the Food Bank, (ii) that I will not be paid for my participation, and (iii) I am not covered by or eligible for any insurance, health care, worker’s compensation, or other benefits.
-I may choose at any time not to participate in an activity, or to stop my participation entirely, with the Food Bank.
+I may choose at any time not to participate in an activity or stop my participation entirely with the Food Bank.

 The Food Bank is committed to treating every volunteer with dignity, compassion, and respect.
 As a Food Bank volunteer, you must be are aware of and comply with the following volunteer policies and safety rules, unless instructed by your supervisor.